Workers’ comp rules and regulations can be tricky, and you might be looking for advice on if you need this type of insurance as a sole proprietor.

 Here are some examples of when different types of self-employed independent contractors might need workers’ comp:

-You’re a plumber working on your own, but when you land a big job, your nephew, who is also training to be a plumber, works with you.
-If he gets hurt installing a U-bend, you might have to pay his medical costs, which could be pretty high.
-Workers’ comp would help pay for expenses, and it could be required in your state.
+If the nephew gets hurt installing a U-bend, Joe might have to pay his medical costs, which could be pretty high.
+Workers’ comp would help pay for expenses, and it could be required in Joe’s state.

 Learn more about plumbers insurance.

-Your outdoor yoga practice is taking off, so you expand your classes to include more students.
-You have a friend who is also a yoga teacher, and you ask her to teach with you so you can give individual attention to your students.
+She has a friend who is also a yoga teacher, Ben, and she asks him to teach with her so she can give individual attention to her students.

-You think she’s an independent contractor who’s working alongside you, not an employee who needs workers’ comp.
-But some states would see her as your employee and require you to have workers’ comp.
+Ben thinks he’s an independent contractor who’s working alongside Lily, not an employee who needs workers’ comp.
+But some states would see him as an employee and require Lily to have workers’ comp.